-An OHS Management System (OHSMS) is a planned and structured flow of documented processes that creates an intentional way that a business manages OHS.
-These documented processes are typically in the form of OHS policies and OHS procedures, which, when implemented successfully assist the business to create a safe workplace and continue to improve its OHS performance.
-An effectively implemented OHS Management System (OHSMS) is fundamental to deliver an organisationally consistent and effective approach to safety.
+An OHS Management System (OHSMS) is a planned and structured flow of documented processes that creates and describes an intentional way that a business manages health and safety within their organisation.
+These documented processes are typically in the form of OHS policies and OHS procedures, which, when implemented successfully, this will assist businesses to assign responsibilities for health and safety, and ensure knowledge retention, which together will create a safe workplace, and assist the business to continue to improve their OHS performance.
+An effectively implemented OHS Management System (OHSMS) is fundamental for a business to deliver an organisationally consistent and effective approach to safety.

 - Be integrated into, and supported by, the organisation’s overall business objectives and targets